 The Company's Articles of Incorporation ("AOI") provides for the right of stockholders to dividends as and when declared by the Board of Directors (the "Board") at such rate or amount and period as may be fixed by the Board.
-The AOI also provides that holders of preferred shares are entitled to receive, to the fullest extent allowable under the law, dividends at the rate of ₱1.50 per annum per preferred share, subject to certain adjustment.
+AOI also provides that holders of preferred shares are entitled to receive, to the fullest extent allowable under the law, dividends at the rate of P1.50 per annum per preferred share, subject to certain adjustments.
 It shall be paid in priority to any dividend or distribution in favor of holders of common shares.
 Dividends on the preferred shares shall be fully cumulative.
 On August 8, 2018, the Board passed and approved a Dividend Policy to further strengthen the rights of the stockholders to dividends.

-The Board approved the declaration of cash dividends to stockholders in the amount of ₱0.25 per common share and ₱0.375 per preferred share on March 11, May 27, August 5 and November 4, 2020.
-In addition, on December 1, 2020, the Board approved the declaration of cash dividends to holders of preferred shares in the amount of ₱0.375 per preferred share conformably with the AOI of the Company.
+In 2021, the Board approved the declaration of regular cash dividends to stockholders in the amount of Php 0.25 per common share on March 10, May 5, August 4, and November 10, 2021.
+In addition, the Board likewise approved the declaration of special cash dividends in the amount of Php1.00 per common share on May 5, August 4, and November 10, 2021.